How to Spot End-Times Clickbait Without Mocking Anyone

 Yes.
 1 Thessalonians 5:20 warns against treating prophecies with contempt, not just against accepting them uncritically.
 Blanket dismissal of eschatology or reflexive cynicism about anyone who engages these texts is its own failure.
 The goal is tested belief, not refined disbelief.
 There is genuine and careful end-times teaching that deserves engagement on its merits.

 Trustworthy teaching is identifiable by the habits described in this article: it quotes passages in full context, acknowledges interpretive disagreement, names its sources, grounds urgency in specific action rather than general alarm, and is honest about the church's history of failed identifications.
 Works by scholars like G.K.
 Beale, Craig Keener, and N.T.
 Wright on Revelation, and by respected seminary professors on eschatology, are examples of rigorous engagement with difficult texts.
-These do they model the intellectual honesty that this subject requires.
+These do not always agree with each other, but they model the intellectual honesty that this subject requires.

 Conclusion: Discernment Is an Act of Love